Want to know more?

 The au pair program was established in 1986 by the U.S. Department of State to promote cultural exchange between American families and visitors from around the world.
-In our more than 25 years of operation, Cultural Care Au Pair has sent more than 125,000 young people to the USA to be au pairs, making us the largest and most experienced au pair agency in the world.
+In the past 30 years Cultural Care Au Pair has sent more than 125,000 young people to the USA to be au pairs, making us the largest and most experienced au pair agency in the world.

 What does an au pair do?

 According to the basic guidelines for the program, as listed by the U.S. Department of State, an au pair:

 - Lives with a family for 12 months, with the option to extend 6, 9, or 12 more months

 - Provides up to 10 hours a day or 45 hours a week of childcare

 - Completes at least six academic credits or equivalent hours in formal educational settings at an accredited USA post-secondary educational institution

 - Receives free room and board, a weekly stipend of $195.75, and up to $500 toward the cost of required academic course work from their host family